 The ExifTitle.csv file produced by the foregoing command was almost 12MB.
 It contained 10,237 rows, each seeming to name a file.
 That did not quite match up with the 10,245 files reported by Windows Explorer > Properties.
-A search for *. (not .) in Everything, sorted by Path, confirmed that there was one file without a filename extension.
+Using Everything, a search for *. (not star-dot-star [sorry, WordPress won’t properly print, here, the actual characters]), sorted by Path, confirmed that there was one file without a filename extension.
 I tried adding a .jpg extension (making sure to remember the name, so I could find it once it vanished from that Everything view).
 That worked: IrfanView (my default image viewer) could read it.

 The Excel CSV spreadsheet itself provided a possible explanation for the discrepancy between the 10,237 and the 10,245 numbers.
 Filtering for FileTypeExtension confirmed that these folders did contain BMP, MPEG, PNG, and THM files, in addition to the predominant JPG files and the ExifTool EXE file.
 I was least familiar with the THM extension.
 Evidently those were thumbnails produced in connection with video files.
 The spreadsheet reported their size as 160×120.
 When I tried to open one, IrfanView (configured with my preferred options) said,

 [Filename] is a JPG file with incorrect extension !